surifirstpin/biplus_documentation/docs/Dashboard.md

 **4.** Click on **Update report** to add reports to layout.
 You can add reports to layout in 2 ways.(refer image 4)

 a.
-Click on report layout section and select the report you want to include into the layout.
+Click on report layout section and select the report you want to add to the layout.

 b.
-Click on **add**  to add the reports to layout.
+Click on **add** at right side to add the reports to layout.

 > Image 4
 ![image 4](https://raw.githubusercontent.com/sv18042016/fp1/ac1da552c0d05c08fa1aad5c0c1d07df190fd388/images/add_rep%5Borts.png)